-Internet Piracy - Rampant online piracy in New Zealand remains a concern to rights owners.
-The government should take steps to strengthen copyright protection in the digital environment, including TPMs, which are vital to the creation and sustainability of online distribution models.
+Internet Piracy - Online piracy in New Zealand remains rampant.
+The government should take steps to strengthen copyright protection in the digital environment, including TPMs, which are vital to the creation and sustainability of legitimate online distribution models.

-Piracy Devices and Apps - Set-top boxes with pre-installed applications allowing consumers to stream unauthorized live TV channels or VOD content into homes via an internet connection, have boomed in popularity in the last year.
+Piracy Devices and Apps - Piracy Devices such as media boxes and set-top boxes with pre-installed applications allowing consumers to stream unauthorized live TV channels or VOD content into homes via an internet connection, have boomed in popularity in recent years.
 Approximately five to ten well-established distributors of these products cater to the New Zealand market.
-In addition, blank media boxes, which permit the installation of third-party, post-purchase applications, are especially problematic for the authorities' enforcement efforts.
 MPAA urges the Government to enact legislation to deal with this increasingly threatening form of piracy.

-Copyright Act Amendments - New Zealand's TPPA Implementation Act on copyright amendments, part of a broader effort to implement the Trans Pacific Partnership Agreement (TPP), contained less than the expected TPP standard in critical areas such as technological protection measures (TPMs) and copyright term.
-The government is expected to launch an issues paper on copyright in 2018.
-MPAA and other rights holders remain concerned that New Zealand may continue this trend toward the weakening of IP by introducing unnecessary exceptions and limitations to copyright.
+Copyright Act Amendments - New Zealand's TPPA Implementation Act on copyright amendments, part of a broader effort to implement the Trans Pacific Partnership Agreement (TPP), contained less than the expected TPP standard in critical areas.
+Although provisions on TPMs and copyright term were suspended under the now rebranded Comprehensive and Progressive Agreement for Trans Pacific Partnership Agreement (CPTPP), New Zealand should nonetheless consider implementing these provisions under its copyright reform, in step with the global direction on copyright modernization.
+The government is expected to launch an issue paper on copyright in late 2018 or early 2019.
+MPAA's member companies and other rights holders remain concerned that New Zealand may continue this trend toward the weakening of IP by introducing unnecessary exceptions and limitations to copyright.